Laboratory of Molecular Genetics

 Scientific interests

-The group undertakes comparative genomic and functional investigations of enzymes that modulate the effects of chemicals (drugs, carcinogens, pollutants, toxic agents etc.) on living organisms.
-Projects have investigated a family of xenobiotic metabolizing enzymes, called arylamine N-acetyltransferases (NATs), which serve diverse metabolic functions in prokaryotic and eukaryotic microorganisms of medical and/or biotechnological interest.
-In humans, the highly polymorphic NAT genes have been landmark examples of how genetic variability may determine individual susceptibility to chemical carcinogenesis and drug induced toxicity.
+Our main research interest is in pharmacogenomics and toxicogenomics, characterizing genes that modulate the effects of chemicals (drugs, carcinogens, toxic agents etc.) on living organisms.
+We undertake comparative genomic and functional investigations to unravel how genetic diversification and metabolic adaptability have enabled organisms to survive adverse chemical environments.
+Current projects investigate the family of genes for arylamine N-acetyltransferases (NATs).
+These are xenobiotic metabolizing enzymes with diverse functions in prokaryotic and eukaryotic microorganisms of medical and/or biotechnological relevance.
+In humans and animal models, the highly polymorphic NAT genes have been landmark examples of how genetic variability may determine individual susceptibility to chemical carcinogenesis and drug-induced toxicity.

-The group has maintained a strong biomedical-biotechnological orientation, building on the director's previous experience in the diagnostics and the pharmaceutical industry.
-Previous research ventures have included a cross-border collaboration with Bulgaria on molecular diagnosis of sexually transmitted viral infections, an industry-academia collaboration exploring nanotechnologies for targeted delivery of anti-cancer drugs and a project integrating sophisticated technologies to enable prediction of drug-resistance mutations in cancer pharmaceutical targets.
+Previous projects have additionally included genetic investigation of an affected family by whole-exome trio analysis, a cross-border collaboration with Bulgaria on the molecular diagnosis of sexually transmitted viral infections, an industry-academia collaboration exploring nanotechnologies for targeted delivery of anti-cancer drugs, as well as pharmacogenomic investigations into the prediction of drug-resistance mutations in cancer pharmaceutical targets.

 Expertise and infrastructure

-The laboratory shares its infrastructure with the Laboratory of Human Genetics & Model Organisms and is fully equipped to support methodologies ranging from in silico genomic surveys to advanced molecular genetic and biochemical applications.
-Current expertise includes high-throughput PCR and real-time PCR, cloning, protein expression and purification, western blot, various spectrophotometric, chemiluminescent and fluorescent assays, differential scanning fluorimetry, pulse field gel electrophoresis, cell culture, microbiology, Nanopore sequencing technology, etc.
+The laboratory shares its infrastructure with the Laboratory of Human Genetics & Model Organisms and is fully equipped to support methodologies ranging from in silico genomic surveys to advanced genetic, molecular and biochemical applications.
+Current expertise includes high-throughput PCR, real-time PCR, digital PCR, cloning, protein expression and purification, western blot, various spectrophotometric, chemiluminescent and fluorescent assays, differential scanning fluorimetry, pulsed field gel electrophoresis, cell culture, microbiology, Nanopore sequencing technology, etc.

-Available equipment includes a DNA 4x96 Engine Tetrad for PCR (MJ), a TECAN M1000 reader for high-throughput colorimetric, chemiluminescent or fluorescent in vitro/cell-based assays, a BioScreen apparatus for fully-automated microbial growth monitoring, a BioRad ChemiDoc XRS+ Imaging System for gels and chemiluminsescent blots, a Nanodrop spectrophotometer (Thermo), a BioRad Experion Automated System for chip-based electrophoresis and qualitative/quantitative analysis of RNA/DNA and protein, various specialized electrophoresis instruments (e.g. for PFGE, E-gels etc.), electroporator, sonicator, various incubators, -80°C freezer, etc.
+Available equipment includes a DNA 4x96 Engine Tetrad for PCR (MJ), a TECAN M1000 reader for colorimetric, chemiluminescent or fluorescent in vitro/cell-based high-throughput assays, a BioRad ChemiDoc XRS+ Imaging System for gels and chemiluminescent blots, a Nanodrop spectrophotometer (Thermo), a BioRad Experion Automated System for chip-based electrophoresis and qualitative/quantitative analysis of RNA/DNA and protein, various standard and specialized electrophoretic instruments (e.g. for PFGE, E-gels etc.), electroporator, sonicator, various incubators, a -80oC freezer etc.

-The laboratory has three dedicated areas, one for PCR (with sterile hood), a second for microbiology (equipped with a BL2 hood, incubator and microscopes) and a third for cell culture (equipped with a BL2-Cytotoxic hood, inverted microscope, CO2 incubator and accessory instruments).
-State-of-the-art facilities are also accessible on campus.
+The laboratory has three dedicated areas, one for PCR (with sterile hood), a second for microbiology (equipped with a BL2 hood, a shaking incubator and microscopes) and the third for cell culture (equipped with a BL2-Cytotoxic hood, an inverted microscope, a CO2 incubator and accessory instruments).
+Access to communal state-of-the-art facilities is also available on campus.

 International Collaborations

-· Department of Microbiology, Faculty of Biology, Eötvos Loránd University of Budapest (Hungary)
+· Department of Microbiology, Eötvos Loránd University of Budapest (Hungary), on studies of NAT genes in bacteria.

-· Toxicology & Mycotoxin Research Unit, Agricultural Research Service, US Department of Agriculture (Athens, GA, USA)
+· Toxicology and Mycotoxin Research Unit, Agricultural Research Service, US Department of Agriculture (Athens, GA, USA), on studies of NAT genes in fungi.

-· Department of Genetics and Evolution, Université de Genève (Switzerland)
+· Department of Genetics and Evolution, University of Geneva (Switzerland), on population pharmacogenomic studies.

-· Department of Pharmacology & Toxicology, University of Louisville (KY, USA)
+· Department of Pharmacology and Toxicology, University of Louisville (KY, USA), on studies of NAT pharmacogenetics and nomenclature.